Tripio3000/Test_tanks/README.md

 * move to the left (Left arrow)
 * shoot (SPACE)

+In the screenshot, the player in the right window fired a series of shots.
+The player in the left window sees how his conditional opponent (that is, the player in the right window) shoots at him.
+The tank you are playing will always be shown to you at the bottom, and the enemy's tank at the top.
 This is what the game looks like:
 ![a2c8ljLhJt8](https://user-images.githubusercontent.com/61560369/100617926-31ae0d80-332c-11eb-998e-a31fd6243cec.jpg)

 Each player has 100 hp.
 Each hit takes 5 hp.